Hoi Ping Chamber of Commerce Secondary School: Founding

 Hoi Ping Chamber of Commerce Secondary School was founded in 1973 as a co-educational aided school.
 The Alumni Association was established in 1981.
 The Students' Union and the Parent-Teacher Association were set up in 1987 and 1999 respectively.
-Hoi Ping has long been a top BAND 1 school in Kowloon district.
+Hoi Ping has long been a Band 1 school in Kowloon City district.

 In 1998, its use of English as the Medium of Instruction was approved by the Education Department of the HKSAR.

 In recent years

 To facilitate progress, the school set up the School Development Team in 2002.
 Based on the school's "Strengths, Weaknesses, Opportunities and Threats" analysis and their teachers' opinions, the team has formulated the School Development Plan 2003–2006.
 The major concerns are: